andrewcooke/choochoo/docs/impulse.md

 * Simple, direct interpretation.
 It's meaningful to compare power output between two people.
-Or to compare power output for the same person from different times.
+Or to compare power output for the same person from two different times.
 The value has a clear relation to the ability to win races.
 In contrast, interpreting heart rate is much more complex.

 However, heart rate also has an advantage: